danielatrivella/NP3_MS_Workflow/README.md

 # Installation with Conda

-NP³ MS workflow includes a conda environment file for Unix and Windows users to install the packages dependencies.
+NP³ MS workflow includes a conda environment file for Unix and Windows, enabling users to install package dependencies.

-First, download the workflow repository from the link 'Download repository' in the section 'Downloads' or in the '...' options.
+First, download the workflow repository.

+- Click on the green button named 'Code' and then click on the 'Download ZIP' option.
+    - The repository contains the entire Universal Natural Products Database (UNPD), so this download can take a while to finish.
 - Extract the zip file

 Then, download and install Anaconda with Python 3.8 from the following link: